Save a life in cardiac arrest

 If someone faints, how do we know that this patient has SCA?What should we do?

-the victim lie down flat on the floor.
+When you witness sorneone fainting, the first step is to make the victim lie down flat on the floor.
 Do not try to make him sit up or stand.
 A person who has a simple fainting episode will usually regain consciousness within 20 to 30 seconds.
 If the victim remains motionless for more than 40 — 50 seconds, it is likely to be an SCA.
 Once you suspect SCA things you should do are:

 1. The first thing to do is shout for help from the people around.
 If alone, make a phone call to emergency services.